DURGAPRASADMANDA/navtech-node-assessment/README.md

 - `src/` - This folder contains User and Orders services(Router, Service and Controller).
 - `views/` - This folder contains pug to load html base page - to check server status.

+## Logging

+- Custom logger can be implemented